azayrahmad/azayrahmad.github.io/_drafts/building-windows-98-in-the-browser.md

 This required going back to the source material.
 I set up a Windows 98 virtual machine and used it as both a reference environment and an asset mine throughout the whole project.

-The `.theme` files themselves are plaintext INI configuration files that point to asset paths — straightforward to parse once extracted.
-The associated wallpapers, icon sets, and sound files came out of the VM directly.
-For color schemes, I integrated with the existing CSS variable system from os-gui.js.
-For cursors, Windows 98 uses the `.ani` animated cursor format, which the **[ani-cursor](https://github.com/nicowillis/ani-cursor)** library handles cleanly.
+The `.theme` files themselves are plaintext INI configuration files that point to asset paths.
+It should be straightforward.
+I decided to explore the 98.js.org repository more especially on its theming implementation.
+It uses **[os-gui.js](https://os-gui.js.org/)**, a great JavaScript library that implements many of the window functionalities and also support color schemes adapted from [tpenguinltg's WinClassic project](https://tpenguinltg.github.io/winclassic/).
+I thought that I shouldn't reinvent the wheel and just integrate it to my website.

+98.css and os-gui have their own idea on implementing UI so I had to manually integrate them to work together. os-gui has a theme parsing script that extracts color scheme from a `.theme` file into a set of CSS variables, however os-gui supports limited UI elements.
+98.css supports a wider range of UI elements, so I had to improve the theme parsing script to support all UI elements already supported by 98.css.

+Another challenge is cursor scheme.
+You can change static cursor image in CSS using `cursor` property, but applying animated cursor (Windows 98 use `.ani` file format) is another matter entirely.
+Thankfully  **[ani-cursor](https://github.com/captbaritone/webamp/tree/master/packages/ani-cursor)** library exists, which convert `.ani` file into CSS animation that can be applied to current cursor.
+I found this library shortly after adding Webamp (Winamp clone) to my Windows 98 recreation.
+Thanks captbaritone!

-Screensavers were a more interesting problem.
-Five of the classic animated ones — including the legendary 3D Pipes, 3D Maze, Space, and Underwater — were painstakingly reconstructed.
-For the Plus! themes, I extracted sprite and sound assets directly from the original `.scr` binaries using **[Resource Hacker](http://www.angusj.com/resourcehacker/)**.
-The animation logic I reconstructed by observation: running the screensavers in the VM, watching recordings of them on YouTube, rebuilding the behavior in HTML/CSS/JS until it matched what I was seeing.
-Not reverse-engineering the compiled code — more like transcribing a performance.
+Screensavers were also another problem.
+Windows screensavers are in `.scr` binary format which can't be converted for web directly, so I need to painstakingly reconstruct them.
+Using **[Resource Hacker](http://www.angusj.com/resourcehacker/)** I can extract sprite and audio assets from the file and recreate the screensaver with them on a HTML page.
+The recreation part is quite exciting.
+I cannot reverse engineer the file so I reconstruct them by observation: running the screensavers in the VM, watching recordings of them on YouTube, rebuilding the behavior in the HTML file until it matched what I was seeing.

+The rest of the theme elements, sounds and wallpapers are pretty straightforward.
+I just copy them from VM and convert them into web compatible formats.

+To tie them all up, I created a Desktop Themes program replica of the original program from Windows 98.

 The result is a themes system that fully supports the Windows 95 Plus! themes that shipped as defaults in Windows 98 — correct wallpapers, cursor sets, sounds, and color schemes applied together from a single `.theme` file.
 Windows 98 Plus! themes are partially supported; there are additional customization targets in those theme files that the current system doesn't yet handle.
 Users can also upload their own `.theme` files.